 With this video we welcome our students and all those who are interested in our courses and research activities.
 The film was made in September 2020 as part of a faculty-wide project.
 In addition to the German soundtrack, English subtitles are also available.

-In the winter semester 2020/21, we offer the following topics, among others, as Bachelor's, Master's or project work:
+In the summer semester 2023, we offer the following topics, among others, as Bachelor's, Master's or project work:

 - Development of optically steerable planar multiband terahertz antennas